Stephanie-Ramos/ios-control-flow-lab/README.md

 -b.
 1024 - prints "Bytes in a Kilobyte"
 -c.
 65 - prints "Some uninteresting number"

-Without the defualt in the switch statement, it complies a runtime error.
+Without the default in the switch statement, it complies a runtime error.

 -
 ***